Incisor Teeth: Everything You Need to Know

 Maxillary (Upper) Central incisors in Mouth

 Your maxillary central incisors are the two teeth located in the middle of your upper jaw and are typically the most visible tooth when you smile.
+This makes them extremely important when it comes to tooth aesthetics.

 All teeth are given teeth numbers for identification purposes.
 For the purposes of this article the universal teeth numbering system, the American teeth numbering system will be used.
 There is also the World Dental Federation numbering system.
 In adults, the maxillary central incisors are teeth number 8 (right tooth) and 9 (left tooth).
 In children, these are teeth E (right tooth) and F (left tooth).